 Imagine going camping on a hot day

 Solar heat gain rating (SHG) is how you measure how much radiant heat or radiation turns into heat once it passes through the glass.
+In other words, how good of a solar screen the window is.
 If you put your hand 2 feet away from the glass inside the house while the sun is shining through the glass, the warmth you feel on your hand is radiant heat or SHG.
 This kind of heat only enters a window 3 or 4 hours a day when the sun is shining on it or reflecting off of something else.
 It heats up the carpet or blinds and then radiates into the house.
 The lower the SHG rating the better.
 A lot of people think this is the only number that is important because of the Arizona sun, but the U Rating is important because of the hot air contact with the glass.

 Krasiva Windows and Doors offer a wide variety of options.

-Our trained sales professionals make it a point to understand your needs and respond to them in ways that will inspire the design of and provide comfort for your home.
+Our trained representatives make it a point to understand your needs and respond to them in ways that will inspire the design and provide comfort for your home.

 CENTER OF GLASS RATING